Rumi Verjee: Early life

 Rumi Verjee was born in Uganda and spent his early childhood in Kenya before coming to Britain.
-Many of the Verjee family assets were seized under Idi Amin's regime in 1972.
+Many of the Verjee family assets were seized under Idi Amin's regime in the expulsion of Indians in Uganda in 1972.

+Education

 He attended Haileybury College, Hertford, and Downing College, Cambridge, where he gained a BA in law, before being called to the Bar from Middle Temple.

 Business

 Aged 27, Verjee approached Tom Monaghan at a conference in the US, and persuaded him to sell the franchising rights to Domino's Pizza in the UK.
-Verjee launched the chain in Britain and it now employs over 20,000 people in the UK Verjee sold his stake in the firm in 1989, and went on to oversee the development of the Brompton Hospital site.
+Verjee launched the chain in Britain and it now employs over 20,000 people in the UK.
+Verjee sold his stake in the firm in 1989, and went on to oversee the development of the Brompton Hospital site.
 From 1993 until 1997, Verjee, alongside the singer Elton John, co-owned Watford F.C.
 In 1995, he bought Thomas Goode, which holds two royal warrants and has over 160 years experience in iconic glassworks.
 He sold Thomas Goode in 2018.

 Philanthropy

-Verjee established a UK Charity, The Rumi Foundation, in 2006.
+Verjee established a UK Charity called The Rumi Foundation in 2006.
 The Foundation supports humanitarian work through education, innovation and knowledge building.
 Its work is principally focussed in the UK but has also supported projects in India, East Africa and South America.

 In keeping with its aims, the Foundation has supported a number of initiatives including: